jarviscanada/jarvis_data_eng_wonmin/linux_sql/README.md

 ./linux_sql/scripts/psql_docker.sh start psql_user psql_password
 ```

-2. Create the database `host_agent` and create two tables `host_info` and `host_usage`
+**2. Create the database `host_agent` and create two tables `host_info` and `host_usage`**

     We first need to connect to PSQL instance, then create the database using SQL commands.
 Then, we can run the aforementioned script to create the tables.

 ```bash
 # Connect to PSQL